 Not satisfied with a doubleheader, Kerr set up a triangular game, sometimes called a tripleheader, with Amherst, and St. Lawrence, who had Colgate alums as head coaches.
 The triangular game format had the three teams play half-games against one another, with the game order determined by coin flip.

 The first game saw Colgate whip St. Lawrence 31-0, which appeared to be quite a feat since St. Lawrence had beaten Cornell 13-6 the week before.
 Colgate played Amherst in the second game, taking them down 12-0.
-Although the score was closer than the St. Lawrence game, the press reports suggest Colgate easily moved up and down the field but was unable to convert the ball movement into points.
+Although the score was closer than the St. Lawrence game, the press reports suggest Colgate easily moved up and down the field but could not convert the ball movement into points.
 St. Lawrence's superiority was made clear by beating Amherst 12-0 in the day's third game.